BrandonCorey/JS_175_notes/routes_routers_routehandlers_middleware.md

-# Express JS

-Express JS is a popular web framework for Node.js.
-It provides a simple and flexible API for building web applications and APIs.
-In this guide, we'll cover some basic concepts of Express JS, including routes, route handlers, middleware functions, and routers.

 ## Routes

 Routes in Express JS define the endpoints that your application or API will respond to.
 Each route is associated with a specific HTTP method (e.g., GET, POST, PUT, DELETE) and a URL pattern.